MicrosoftDocs/mesh-docs/mesh/overview.md

 > [!IMPORTANT]
-> **Important Update: Transition to Teams immersive**
+> **Important Update: Transition to immersive events in Teams**
 > As of December 1st, 2025, Microsoft will retire the Immersive space (3D) view in Teams meetings, Microsoft Mesh on the web, and the Microsoft Mesh PC and Quest apps.
-These experiences will be replaced by [**Teams immersive**](https://aka.ms/teams-immersive-blog), where we are continuing to invest in delivering engaging, collaborative immersive events.
+These experiences will be replaced by [**immersive events in Teams**](https://aka.ms/teams-immersive-blog), where we are continuing to invest in delivering engaging, collaborative immersive events.
 >
-> [Get started with Teams Immersive](https://aka.ms/teams-immersive-docs).
+> [Get started with immersive events in Teams](https://aka.ms/teams-immersive-docs).
 Build right in Teams, so you can plan, manage and launch immersive experiences using the tools you already know.
 >
 > After this date:
 > - The “immersive space (3D)” view will no longer be available in Teams meetings.